Life History, Ecology, Ecological Stoichiometry, Population Genetics, and Conservation of Freshwater Mussels

 Ecological Stoichiometry, Limnology, Geochemistry, Landscape Ecology, Paleolimnology, and of Lakes and Ponds

 The FEL is currently investigating the limnology of and the effects of global change on New England Ponds and a lake in Haiti (Etang Saumatre).
 A variety of research lines are pursued such as 1) the basic limnology, geochemistry, and ecological stoichiometry of the water column, 2) paleolimnology reconstruction of lake sediments, 3) and the landscape ecology and sediment transport and delivery modeling of the watershed.
-Collaborators on these projects include Dr. Robyn Hannigan of the School for the Environment and Dr. Emanis Dorval of Haiti, and Dr. David Weindorf oF Lousisana State University.
+Collaborators on these projects include Dr. Robyn Hannigan of the School for the Environment and Dr. Emanis Dorval of Haiti.

 The Effects of Land Use on Water Quality in Urban Watersheds: Geochemistry, Geomorphology, Aquatic Invertebrates, and Microbial Community Structure.

 The Neponset River watershed is an urban watershed with a variety of land uses with the major land used being forest, residential, industrial, recreational, and wetlands.
 In this research we are investigating the effects of land use on 1) water column physical-chemical parameters, 2) aquatic invertebrate community structure, 3) physical habitat, and 4) microbial community structure.
-We are collaborating with Dr. Robert Chen of EEOS, who has done extensive resarch on the Neponset River Watershed.
+We are collaborating with Dr. Robert Chen of the School for the Environment, who has done extensive research on the Neponset River Watershed.

-The Effects of Active and Passive Dam Removal Restoration on Stream Structure and Function
+The Effects of Active and Passive Restoration on Stream Structure and Function

-My lab is 1) using stream structure (e.g. aquatic insects, fish, habitat) and function (e.g. nutrient limitation experiments, stream metabolism experiments) to investigate the effects of active and passive dam removal and cranberry bog farming restoration of streams, and 2) using physical habitat and fish and aquatic invertebrates assemblages to assess water quality above, within, and downstream of impoundments and cranberry bog farming stream systems.
+My lab is 1) using stream structure (e.g. aquatic insects, fish, habitat) and function (e.g.. nutrient limitation experiments, stream metabolism experiments) biodiversity attributes to investigate the effects of active and passive dam removal and cranberry bog farming restoration of streams, and 2) using physical habitat and fish and aquatic invertebrates assemblages to assess water quality above, within, and downstream of impoundments and cranberry bog farming stream systems.
 These projects started in 2010, are ongoing, and are in collaboration with Dr. Ellen Douglas in the School for the Environment, Massachusetts Division of Ecological Restoration scientists, and owners and researchers of the Tidmarsh Farms Living Observatory.

 The Mussels of Arkansas